Get a property report and suburb profile for any property in Lilydale

 Lilydale property market performance

-The rental market in Lilydale has experienced significant changes, with house rents increasing by 15.4% and unit rents rising by 7.5% over the last 12 months.
-This reflects a strong demand for rental properties in the area.
+The rental market in Lilydale has seen significant growth, particularly for houses, with average rents increasing by 17.1% over the last 12 months.
+Units have also experienced a notable rise in rent, up by 8.3%, suggesting a robust demand for rental properties in the suburb.

 Lilydale demographics